 The Sonolator uses fluid acceleration, cavitation and high pressure to homogenize and emulsify fluids.
 These forces act on the fluid inline as material is pumped by a high pressure PD pump through the Sonolator Orifice and Blade mixing chamber.

 These turbulent forces shear droplet sizes and particles, forcing immiscible fluids to stay in suspension for long periods of time with a tight and uniform particle size distribution.
-See our latest blog for more specifics on wax emulsion homogenization.

-Multiple-Feed Homogenizer Systems to Process Wax Emulsions
+Multiple-Feed Systems to Process Wax Emulsions

-One of the greatest assets of the Sonolator high pressure homogenizer technology is the concept of multiple-feed inline emulsification.
+One of the greatest assets of the Sonolator technology is the concept of multiple-feed inline emulsification.
 Sounds like a mouthful.
-Here it is in a nutshell: High pressure is often required to reduce wax droplets to below 1 micron in size and our homogenizer can do this while metering 2 or 3 distinct phases wax, water, surfactant) inline to create an instant emulsion.
+Here it is in a nutshell: High pressure is often required to reduce wax droplets to below 1 micron in size and our equipment can do this while metering 2 or 3 distinct phases wax, water, surfactant) inline to create an instant emulsion.
 Even more impressive is that we can typically meter a hot wax phase with lower temperature water and surfactant phase to generate a cooler emulsion all inline as we simultaneously transfer finished emulsion to a hold tank or downstream process tank.
 This process is achieved with a single skidded system consisting of up to 3 PD pumps, mass flow meters, instrumentation and PLC automated controls.
 Pump housings and process piping are jacketed and insulated to keep the wax molten and free flowing.
 It’s a truly unique answer to wax emulsion making and can save quite a bit of time and money:

 - Eliminate large mixing/heating vessels